This post may contain affiliate links. You can read my disclosure page for more information.

 - Vanilla Wafers

-Make the vanilla pudding according to directions on the box.
+Make the vanilla pudding according to the directions on the box.
 Add the Cool Whip and condensed milk.

 Line the bottom and sides of a 13×9 pan with Vanilla Wafers.
 Add a layer of pudding, then a layer of sliced bananas.